drkskwlkr/softuni-wp4devs-exam/README.md

 * How to create a plugin from scratch and doing some stuff with it (e.g. register a CPT and do stuff with the content)

 As of this update, Part 1 is done.
 I will be updating the document with further progress.

+## Update
+Part 2 is almost done.
+THere is a 'Toons' CPT which allows visitors to vote for their favorite Disney princess.
+Only 3 choices because I don't have time, sorry.